ivanpreziosi/gastropod/README.md

 Go to the `/gastropod` route to see if the login page is showing up.
 If it does you should login with the user related to [the record you inserted before](#create-first-admin) in the `gastropod_admins` table.
 If everything went fine you should see your users table now.
 And also a gastropod_admins table should be set up and accessible via the menu.

 # Create your first gastropod crud
+If your Gastropod is up and running next thing you want to know is how to add models to the crud.
+So lets begin with ax example created from a real life scenario: you want to add a `users` table.
+Gastropod is always assuming that you already have your tables set up and your models, with all relevant relations defined, in place before you try to create a new crud, so lets assume we have already our tables and models: a `users` table and a `User` model.

 ## Create a controller for your resource crud
 ## Add a route for your resource